BELFAST — Lawyers for Sharon Carrillo filed two motions with the court July 31, a Motion in Limine and a Motion for Return of Property.

 The Motion In Limine requests the State turn over any “documents, photographs, writings, videos, audios, or other materials in any form that show, establish, or suggest that Sharon Carrillo participated in [the] physical abuse of Marissa Kennedy.”

-Sharon Carrillo is facing a charge of knowing and intentional murder in the Feb.
+Sharon Carrillo is facing a charge of depraved indifference murder in the Feb.
 25, 2018, beating death of her then 10-year-old daughter, who succumbed after months of abuse.

 Both Sharon Carrillo and her husband Julio Carrillo were arrested the day after alerting police of Marissa’s death, with both initially claiming equal responsibility in the beatings.
 Lawyers for Sharon Carrillo were quick to assert that these statements were not made voluntarily and that Sharon was, in fact, a victim of her husband rather than his partner in abuse.